logbyjungle/ReverendTranslated/README.md

 TOKEN=yourduckdnstoken
 EMAIL=youremail@gmail.com # its required apparently
 ```
-- `docker compose up -d --build` Use Docker Compose instead of normal Docker
+- `docker compose up -d --build`
-- If you want to add more workers then use this method instead:
+- If you want to add more workers then use this instead:
-`COMPOSE_PROFILES=workers docker compose up -d build --scale more-flask=2`
+`COMPOSE_PROFILES=workers docker compose up -d --build --scale more-flask=2`
     *This for example adds 2 more workers*
 - Both the `docker-compose.yml` and `.env` files can be deleted once it finishes building and running the containers
 - Port forward ports **80(http) and 443(https)**, remember to make your **ipv4** address static

 ### If you also want to make everything more secure you have to use **https**:
-- go inside the shell of the nginx container and run `activate_https.sh`
+- Go inside the shell of the nginx container and run `activate_https.sh`
 In case you dont intend to use Duckdns here is the content of the script, just modify the certbot part
 ```sh
 certbot certonly --non-interactive --agree-tos --email "$EMAIL" --preferred-challenges dns --authenticator dns-duckdns --dns-duckdns-token "$TOKEN" --dns-duckdns-propagation-seconds 60 -d "$DOMAIN"